deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

   enabled: false ## Close ClickHouse deployment
 ```

-DeepFlow will write the IP:Port information of ClickHouse into an Endpoint of a Service.
-The controller and ingester of deepflow-server obtain the ClickHouse address list through the `list&watch` of this Service's Endpoint.
-The controller connects to all ClickHouse instances to create databases and table structures, while the ingester sorts all deepflow-server pod names and Endpoint IPs, mapping them to deepflow-server and ClickHouse in sequence, creating databases, table structures, and writing observability data.
-The querier accesses this Service to query observability data.
+DeepFlow writes the IP:Port information of ClickHouse into a Service Endpoint.
+The controller and ingester of deepflow-server obtain the ClickHouse address list through `list&watch` of this Service Endpoint.
+The controller connects to all ClickHouse instances to create databases, table structures, etc. The ingester sorts all deepflow-server pod names and Endpoint IPs, maps them to deepflow-server and ClickHouse in order, and creates databases, table structures, and writes observability data.
+The querier queries observability data by accessing this Service.

-Since ClickHouse needs to request MySQL, it is recommended to use managed MySQL along with managed ClickHouse.
+Since ClickHouse needs to request MySQL, it is recommended to use managed MySQL together when using managed ClickHouse.

-If only using managed ClickHouse without managed MySQL, it is recommended to open the NodePort of MySQL and configure `global.externalMySQL` to the NodePort access address.
+If you only use managed ClickHouse without managed MySQL, it is recommended to open MySQL's NodePort and configure `global.externalMySQL` to the NodePort access address.

 `values-custom.yaml` configuration: